heyman/heynote/README.md

 No, at the moment this is out of scope, sorry.

+### Could you add a feature for naming blocks and/or adding tags? (#44)

+Currently, I'm not planning on adding this.
+The main reason is that it goes against the scratchpadness of the program.

+I can totally see the usefulness of such a feature, and it's definitely something that I would expect from a more traditional Notes app.
+However a large part of Heynote's appeal is it's simplicity, and if that is to remain so, I'm going to have to say no to a lot of actually useful features.

 ## Thanks!

 Heynote is built upon [CodeMirror](https://codemirror.net/), [Vue](https://vuejs.org/), [Electron](https://www.electronjs.org/), [Math.js](https://mathjs.org/), [Prettier](https://prettier.io/) and other great open-source projects.